shelbiekim/trailblazers-web/README.md

 Please refer to the Getting Started section in the Maintenance Document.

 ## Description
-* index.html: this is the Home page where the end users will land on after entering "greendiets.tk" in the Internet Browser.
+* __index.html__: this is the Home page where the end users will land on after entering "greendiets.tk" in the Internet Browser.
 Here, users can take different actions to browse our features.
   * JavaScript Libraries used: html5shiv.js, jquery.min.js, skel.min.js, skel-layers.min.js, init.js
-* carbon_footprint.php: this is the What's Your Footprint page where users can find out their current carbon footprint by entering what they normally have for a day.
+* __carbon_footprint.php__: this is the What's Your Footprint page where users can find out their current carbon footprint by entering what they normally have for a day.
   * JavaScript Libraries used: html5shiv.js, jquery.min.js, bootstrap.min.js, bootstrap-select.min.js, skel.min.js, skel-layers.min.js, init.js, Chart.min.js
-* meal_plan.php: this is the Meal Planning page where users can build their own recipes adding food.
+* __meal_plan.php__: this is the Meal Planning page where users can build their own recipes adding food.
   * JavaScript Libraries used: html5shiv.js, jquery.min.js, bootstrap.min.js, bootstrap-select.min.js, skel.min.js, skel-layers.min.js, init.js, savy.min.js, bootstrapValidator.min.js
-* recipes.php
+* __recipes.php__: this is the Recipes page where users can check out our recommended vegetarian recipes - all of which are low in carbon footprint.
   * JavaScript Libraries used: html5shiv.js, jquery.min.js, bootstrap.min.js, bootstrap-select.min.js, skel.min.js, skel-layers.min.js, init.js, savy.min.js, bootstrapValidator.min.js
+  * 50 recipes php files available in /trailblazers-web/docs - each recipe is named as the recipe name and stored as a php file.
-* facts.html: this is the Facts page where users can get to know more about carbon footprint and test their knowledge with the quiz.
+* __facts.html__: this is the Facts page where users can get to know more about carbon footprint and test their knowledge with the quiz.
   * JavaScript Libraries used: html5shiv.js, jquery.min.js, skel.min.js, skel-layers.min.js, init.js, jquery.quiz-min.js

 ## Main Functions